Costa Rican Dance

 Folkloric Dancing

-Costa Rican folkloric dancing is a joy to watch, as each dance tells a story in its own melodious and artistic way.
+Costa Rican folklore dancing is a joy to watch, as each dance tells a story in its own melodious and artistic way.
 The Punto Guanacasteco is the most easily recognized of traditional dances: as marimbas tap out the beat, women two-step toward partners who try to seduce them.

 A tamer dance is La Cajeta, which represents Costa Rican traditions of creating milk caramel candy.
 Since the process could take days, families celebrated the culmination of candy making with a house party.
 This was the ideal time for young people to meet, and so La Cajeta – named after the caramel candy – represents the circumstances of this first meeting and the sweetness of young love.